It’s the name of the game: 10 team building games for remote workers

 Then there's the challenge of communication.
 Tools like Microsoft Teams or Slack might make virtual communication easy, but it's just not as effortless as it is face-to-face.
 In the absence of things like body language to rely on, remote staff rapport is vital for effective collaboration.
 This is why it's in the best interests of managers to set up team building games for remote workers.

-10 great team building games for remote employees
+10 great team building games for remote workers

 1. Two truths and a lie

 This classic icebreaker should only take about five to ten minutes per person.
-The game is exactly what it sounds like: everyone comes up with two true facts and one lie about themselves, and take turns having everyone else work together to figure out their lie.
+The game is exactly what it sounds like.
+Everyone comes up with two true facts and one lie about themselves.
+Then you all take turns having everyone else work together to figure out their lie.
 Our UK readers might want to split into two teams, a la Would I Lie to You?

 2. Simulated lists

-The aim of team building games for remote workers is to gauge how well they work together, and give them a low-pressure practice space to improve in.
-So one of the best things you can do is to simulate problems that might arise in your work environment and have your team work together to develop action plans to overcome them.
+The aim of team building games for remote workers is to gauge how well they work together.
+And also to give them a low-pressure practice space to improve in.
+So one of the best things you can do is to simulate problems that might arise in your work environment.
+That way, you can have your team work together to develop theoretical action plans to overcome them.

 3. Bucket lists

 This is a great way to learn more about the people you work with.
 Everyone writes down and then shares their lists of the things they want to do before they die.
-You might find you share unexpected goals or passions with other members of your remote team, and it can help managers understand the priorities of their employees.
+You might find you share unexpected goals or passions with other members of your remote team.
+It can help managers understand the priorities of their employees a lot better.

 Just because pubs have reopened doesn't mean they should hog all the quiz action.
 Besides, you don't need booze to enjoy a bit of competitive trivia.
-Sit down and draft a quiz for your employees, or get everyone to contribute facts about themselves if you're trying to learn more about each other.
+Sit down and draft a quiz for your employees.
+Or, if you're trying to get everyone to know each other, have them to contribute facts about themselves.
 Failing that, head to Sporcle and nab a few premade quizzes!

 Pictionary is a classic game for family and friends.
 Thankfully, there are plenty of ways to bring it into a virtual space as one of your team building games for remote workers.
 There are topic generators online, and you can use Microsoft screen sharing, or Team's/ Zoom's whiteboard to share your drawings.